 We can also consider potentials $\phi(r_n)$ that have more than one term.
 In this case, one of the forces decreases with distance faster than the other by a factor of $1/(r_n)$.
 There are simple expressions for $\phi(r_n)$ and $\phi'(r_n)$ which we can use to explore this possibility:

-Here $\alpha$ denotes the ratio of the strength of the faster decaying force to the slower one at $r_n=1$.
+Here $\alpha$ denotes the ratio of the strength of the faster decaying force to the slower one at $r_n=1$, and determines whether it contributes an attractive (positive) or repulsive (negative) force to the attractive Coulomb force.
 Using (\ref{phi_constraint}), we can see that there is a lower bound on the value of $\alpha$,

 It follows from (\ref{alpha_cond}) that the lower bound on $\alpha$ is given by

 Inserting this value of $\alpha$ into $\phi(r_n)$ and $\phi'(r_n)$, and combining with (\ref{n_constraint_gen}) leads to the following constraint on $n$,